jeremydiba/wedding-website-jerandpat/content/section/gifts.md

 <br>

-We would also like if every person/couple brought a **fun used tie** to the wedding (you do not have to wear it) as we have something special planned!
+We would also like if every person brought a **fun used tie** to the wedding (you do not have to wear it) as we have something special planned!